 From 2013- March 2015 Barry was President of the Adult Learning Australia Board, and a voluntary Patron of the Australian Men’s Shed Association and an ALA Board member until 2015.

 Barry Golding was awarded the Australian Men’s Shed Association ‘Ted Donnelly Award’ in 2013 for his ‘outstanding contribution to the Men’s Shed movement’.

-Barry is also founder, in 1993, current President (2013-16) and Life Member of the Great Dividing Trail Association, responsible for creating and maintaining four main walking and mountain bike tracks totalling around 270km that now link Ballarat, Daylesford, Castlemaine and Bendigo (collectively called the ‘Goldfields Track’) as well as the Lerderderg Track (connecting Daylesford to outer suburban Melbourne to Bacchus Marsh).
+Barry is also founder, in 1993, former President (2013-16) and Life Member of the Great Dividing Trail Association, responsible for creating and maintaining four main walking and mountain bike tracks totalling around 270km that now link Ballarat, Daylesford, Castlemaine and Bendigo (collectively called the ‘Goldfields Track’) as well as the Lerderderg Track (connecting Daylesford to outer suburban Melbourne to Bacchus Marsh).

 Aside from a PhD in Education from University of Melbourne, Barry has a degree in Science (Honours, Geology) at University of Melbourne, a Bachelor Arts (Philosophy of Science and Feminism) from Deakin University, as well as postgraduate qualifications in Environmental Science (Masters) from Monash University and Education (Graduate Diplomas, in Education and Educational Administration) from University of Melbourne.